Flexport’s epic plan to build a freight empire with its $110M raise

 That’s because Flexport doesn’t ship bits, it ships atoms.
 Lots of them.
 Flexport is a freight forwarding logistics network.
 If you produce a few metric tons of goods in China and need them in stores across the U.S., it books the trucks, ports, planes, and boats you need to get them there.
 While the dinosaur freight forwarders still rely on paper manifests, Flexport tracks all the data to optimize every route.

 Flexport sounds “unsexy” on the surface, but it’s multi-trillion dollar market opportunity that’s attracting big-name investors.
-Flexport already moves 7,000 shipping containers a month for an average of $2,000 each while taking around a 15% cut, earning it roughly $21 million per month with revenue up 3.7X in the last year.
+Flexport already moves 7,000 shipping containers a month for an average of $2,000 each while taking around a 15% cut, earning it roughly $21 million per month from ocean freight alone.
+Adding in air, trucking, customs brokerage, cargo insurance and more, revenue is up 3.7X in the last year.
 “Unit economics have always worked for us, even when we were tiny.
 We’ve always insisted on that” says Petersen.

 “There’s an Amazon-like element for the enterprise”

 Now after TechCrunch reported last month that sources told us Flexport had raised a $110 million Series C at an $800 million pre-money valuation, the company today confirmed the deal.
-The round was led by DST Global, whose partner Rahul Mehta will become a board observer, and was joined by Founders Fund and Susa Ventures plus other existing investors.
+The $910 million post-money valuation round was led by DST Global, whose partner Rahul Mehta will become a board observer, and was joined by Founders Fund and Susa Ventures plus other existing investors.
 And crucial to Flexport’s audacious new business model is the addition of Wells Fargo Strategic Capital.

 Flexport wants to finance its customers freight, not just ship it.